 We've been putting highlighter under, above, or around our eyebrows ever since we can remember.
 What we can't remember?
 Where and when we learned our signature technique.
-Which had us wondering: Are we even doing it right?
+This had us wondering: Are we even doing it right?
 And further, how do makeup artists who cater to some of the most brow-blessed celebs like Lucy Hale, Jennifer Connelly, Priyanka Chopra, and Ashley Graham approach eyebrow highlighter in a way that reads "come hither" versus "come help me"?

-To satisfy our wonder, we reached out to four different celebrity makeup artists who cater to the gorgeous women above (and then some!)
+To satisfy our wonder, we reached out to four different celebrity makeup artists who cater to the gorgeous women above (and then some!).
 What we learned: There is some strategy involved.
-Fortunately, they had a font of helpful tips, tricks, and product recommendations to help us overhaul our outdated approach to eyebrow highlighter.
+Fortunately, they had a ton of helpful tips, tricks, and product recommendations to help us overhaul our outdated approach to eyebrow highlighter.
 Curious to see what they had to say?

-1. Try it on the tail
+Try It on the Tail

 "Highlighting under the brows was all the rage in the '90s, and it's back, but not in the same way," makeup artist Jamie Greenberg tells us.
 "I like to add a very light, well-milled highlighter on the eyebrow to create more of a shape."
-She loves this one by Thrive Cosmetics for its eye-catching hint of shimmer.
+She loves this one by Thrive Causemetics for its eye-catching hint of shimmer.

 According to Deenihan, a fluffy brush can work wonders when it comes to applying highlighter in the brow area, regardless of whether you're using a cream or powder formula.
-(However, we're partial to this cheeky powder highlighter from TheBalm—the glowing finish is one of the best bar none and looks great on the eyebrow.)
+(However, we're partial to theBalm Mary-Lou Manizer ($24)—the glowing finish is one of the best, bar none, and looks great on the eyebrow).

-4. Use Your inner corners as an accent
+Use Your Inner Corners as an Accent

-Don't Go overboard
+Don't Go Overboard